 Motherhood came as a bit of a surprise to me.
-Of course, I knew the steps that led up to the event (wink), I just didn’t expect it to happen so early in our marriage.
-After hearing from so many friends about their long journeys to parenthood, my husband and I expected the same for us.
-Our son had other plans.
-Not only was he a honeymoon baby, but he also arrived 4 weeks early.
-So I started a self-directed, intense crash course on parenting.
-I researched, talked and listened.
-Fifteen years, two more kids, and a teaching job later, I am still researching, talking, and listening.
-With Mother’s Day around the corner, my inbox has been overflowing with gift lists, but I have other ideas in mind for my mom, and myself.
+Of course, I knew the steps that led up to the event (wink).
+I just didn’t expect it to happen so early in our marriage.
+Not only was our son a honeymoon baby, but he also arrived 4 weeks early.
+So I immersed myself in reading, learning, and researching how to “do motherhood” to the best of my ability.
+Along the way, I learned a lot about the hopes, dreams, and wishes of other moms.
+With Mother’s Day around the corner, my inbox has been overflowing with gift lists, but I have some other ideas.
 Here’s my take on what a mom really wants …

 What A Mom Really Wants: The Early Years

 I never appreciated sleep until I had kids.
 At night, I felt as if I were “on-call”.
 At nap-time, I did chores.
-The result: one tired mom who sometimes forgot to the enjoy precious moments.
-So if you know a new mom, offer to take care of the kids, do chores, cook dinner or whatever it takes to let her relax, and sleep.
+The result: one tired mom who sometimes forgot to enjoy the precious moments.
+What a new mom really wants is a little help with chores, dinner, or whatever takes a load off so that she can sleep.
 Ideal gift: a late afternoon massage + healthy dinner + overnight babysitting.

 Hand and Foot Prints

 I’m usually the one behind the camera, so on Mother’s Day, I always ask my husband to take photos of me with our kids.
 Ideal gift: a photoshoot with a professional photographer.
-(This is what I’m getting for my mom – shhh!)
 If you’re a photographer, start a photo book of mom and kids featuring one photo every May.

 Some of my favorite photos of my kids were taken by friends, teachers, and family members when I wasn’t there.
 There’s one of my daughter holding a snake at a pre-school field trip.
 I’m not sure she would have done it had I been there, a nervous wreck!
 Ideal gift: a photo book of moments that mom missed.
 Do you have photos of your friends’ kids at a playdate that you hosted?
 It only takes a minute to send that photo, but I’ll bet it will inspire a day’s worth of smiles.

 I have always loved to write, so when my kids started writing stories, I was beyond thrilled.
 At the end of the school year, I recycle most of their work, but the stories and personal essays have a special home in my office.
 Ideal gift: a creative story or essay about mom.
-It still makes me laugh that in pre-school my son wrote that my favorite foods were chocolate and salad (true) and that I was 16 years old (not so true)!
+It still makes me laugh that in pre-school my son wrote that my favorite foods were chocolate and salad (true) and that I was 16 years old!

 In elementary school, my kids started bringing home piles and piles of artwork.
 Too busy to display them, I admired, I sorted, I packed them away.
 So I was thrilled, when one year, my husband intercepted the mad frenzy of tidying and framed two of the pictures as a gift.
 I know too many moms who are too busy to use gift cards or to put photos in an album.
 Give them the complete package.
 Ideal gift: framed art.